jipson7/learning-lisp/README.md

 ```

 As we know in Common Lisp, and functional programming in general, S-expressions are generally written in the form `(function data1 data2... etc.)`.
 Then why in this case was the first nested s-expression `(+ 1 2)` evaluated as a function, but the second just passed as a list of data?
 The answer is the single quotation in front of the second s-expression.
 This tells the compiler that the inner data is to be treated as exactly that, data.
-We can see that if we add the same single quote in front of the first nested s-expression, we will recieve different results:
+We can see that if we add the same single quote in front of the first nested s-expression, we will receive different results:

 ```